waikato-datamining/tensorflow/object_detection/2019-08-31/README.md

 ```

 And, when generating the tfrecords from ADAMS annotations, the background images
-need to get added to the training data with associating empty `.report` files
+need to get added to the training data with corresponding (empty) `.report` files
 ([wai.annotations](https://github.com/waikato-ufdl/wai-annotations) iterates
 via the `.report` files).